muchem/AngularJS-Todo-App/README.md

  2.Open Project Folder

- 3.Open index.html in your browser
+ 3.Open index.html in your browser.

  4.Explore and Recreate